During and after a winter storm, crews in affected areas work around the clock to monitor changing weather conditions and treat roads.

 Crews use salt and sand to help clear roads when a storm hits.
 After plows clear as much snow as possible, a mixture is spread on roads, with special attention given to freeway ramps.

-Salt works to melt the remaining snow and ice.
-Sand helps break up the ice and adds extra traction to help vehicles stay on the road.
+Salt helps to melt the remaining snow and ice.
+Sand helps break up the ice and adds extra traction for vehicles.